pyapp-kit/magicgui/docs/README.md

 If you'd like to develop on and build the magicgui book, you should:

 - Clone this repository and run
-- Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+- Run `pip install -r docs/requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `magicgui/_build/` directory
+- (Recommended) Remove the existing `magicgui/docs/_build/` directory
-- Run `jupyter-book build magicgui/`
+- Run `jupyter-book build docs`

-A fully-rendered HTML version of the book will be built in `magicgui/_build/html/`.
+A fully-rendered HTML version of the book will be built in `magicgui/docs/_build/html/`.

 ### Hosting the book